okekejus/personal_spotify_tracking/README.md

 - What do my favourite songs look like?

 # Set-Up

+## Tools
+- Python (spotipy, numpy, librosa, pandas, pyGithub, time, os, datetime)
+- Jupyter Notebook (VS Code IDE)

+## Deployment
+My personal data is gathered using the attached script.
+It has been set to run daily using cron jobs on my iOS desktop.

+## Procedure
 Using the `spotipy` python module, I created a script that fetches all the songs in my library, calculates the average, stores said average for the day, and updates GitHub with:
 - All songs in my library on a given day
 ```